 What else to consider apart from the office space?

-Lessons From Remote Working during Lockdown #1
+3 Lessons Learned From Remote Working during Lockdown #1

-Lesson #1: Working from home has been challenging at times, especially with regards to delivering education in the same format and way as in the classroom at school and there are certainly many limitations to overcome in the future to provide remote learning and teaching at a high level that is satisfactory for everyone involved.
+Working from home has been challenging at times, especially with regards to delivering education in the same format and way as in the classroom at school and there are certainly many limitations to overcome in the future to provide remote learning and teaching at a high level that is satisfactory for everyone involved.
 I have covered these challenges in more detail on the UK Education Blog:

-Lesson #2: Overall, it has been a pleasant experience though for me personally.
-I felt I could be more productive while using the additional time I had for outstanding tasks, because I didn’t have to commute.
-I also had more time to exercise and communicate with others via video chat and messaging platforms and was therefore able to devote more time to pastoral or team-related matters.
-This was vital during this period of complete isolation from colleagues, students and all other social contacts.
-Lesson #3: I can certify that improving my home office has helped me feeling better working on the computer all day long and has improved my focus and enjoyment while working.
+I can certify that improving my home office has helped me feeling better working on the computer all day long and has improved my focus and enjoyment while working.
 I would highly recommend an adjustable and mobile desk to alternate between standing, sitting and moving around.
 There’s a reason why Microsoft Eyes Guard reminds us to take short breaks every 30 minutes or so.
 One should also bear this in mind when scheduling meetings to ensure they have 5 minute breaks in between each.
 I have written articles about home office improvement options:

 Activities one can do during a lockdown in London: